PaulW/rp2040-keyboard-converter/README.md

 The project is licensed under **GPLv3** or later.
 Pico-SDK and TinyUSB stack have their own license respectively, and as such remain intact in any included portions of code from those shared resources.

+Ringbuffer implementation is from the official [TMK](https://github.com/tmk/tmk_keyboard) repository.

 ## Building

 Docker is used to perform the build tasks for this project, so to ensure a consistent build environment each time.